 REQUIREMENTS (a.k.a., knowledge and skills) - State the qualifications that the member must have to complete the work required by the working group:

-- A. Knowledge and skills: - 1.
-Must have a understanding of architecturalengineering concepts and knowledge. - · Software & tools: - Must have an intermediate usage ability with AutoCAD - 3.
+1. Must have a understanding of architecturalengineering concepts and knowledge.

+- Must have an intermediate usage ability with AutoCAD. - 2.
 Must have a intermediate usage ability with

 REVIT.